-The effort started about six to eight months ago, when Beardsley was considering relocating the Plaid Turnip restaurant, which he has owned for about seven and a half years.
+The effort started in early 2017, when Beardsley was considering relocating the Plaid Turnip restaurant, which he has owned for about seven and a half years.

 But the work of a consultant brought in to create a new Downtown Initiatives Plan convinced Beardsley that good things were about to happen in downtown.